Dear reader of ADxS.org, please excuse the disruption.

 In our understanding, this also means that the different cortisol stress responses in ADHD-I (and possibly SCT) (increased cortisol stress response) and ADHD-HI (flattened cortisol stress response) are initially patterns of a stress phenotype and not necessarily an expression of a pathological imbalance of the cortisol system or the HPA axis.

-We suspect that a more intense imbalance of the stress systems is associated with a more intense increase or flattening of cortisol stress responses and correlates with an increased likelihood of mental disorders.
+We suspect that a more intense imbalance in the stress systems is associated with a more intense increase or flattening of cortisol stress responses and correlates with an increased likelihood of mental disorders.
 Unfortunately, there are no studies on this yet.

-It is also fitting that in depression, the result of the dexamethasone/CRH test, which measures the cortisol stress response, is an indicator of the presence of depression on the one hand, and an indicator of the likelihood of a relapse after the depressive symptoms have subsided on the other.
-This could be interpreted to mean that the cortisol stress response is an indicator of disease vulnerability and not an exclusive indicator of the disorder itself.
+It is also fitting that in depression the result of the dexamethasone/CRH test, which measures the cortisol stress response, is an indicator of the presence of depression on the one hand and, after the depressive symptoms have subsided, an indicator of the likelihood of a relapse on the other.
+This could be interpreted to mean that the cortisol stress response is an indicator of disease vulnerability and not an exclusive indicator of the Disorder itself.

 This could be consistent with the fact that a meta-analysis of 49 studies found a correlation between the cortisol and ACTH stress response and the subjective perception of stress in only around 1/4 of the studies, and a correlation between the cortisol or ACTH stress response in 2/3.
 The correlation between the stress response of cortisol (as well as ACTH) and the subjective perception of stress was not dominant at 0.3 to 0.5.65